University of Missouri-Specific Style Guidelines

 Research Reactor Center, University of Missouri.
 Spell out on first reference.
 On second reference, use reactor or MURR.

 System, University of Missouri.
 Use University of Missouri System on first reference.
-On second and subsequent references, use UM System, university system, system or university.
+On second and subsequent references, use UM System, system or university.
 In addition, UM System officials may have occasion from time to time to refer to the entire university as the University of Missouri or UM, e.g., UM employee, UM student.

 systemwide. no hyphen, as in: “systemwide.”